I built a minimal clone of Lusha's sales prospecting feature, and in this article you'll get to see exactly how I did that:

 This is the result with experiences and education shown:

-Now to prepare for the fetching of data from Proxycurl's API, let's create a loader while we wait for the response.
+Now to prepare for fetching data from Proxycurl's API, let's create a loader while we wait for the response.

 const Loader = () => {